christian-ochei/NeuralEngine/README.md

 # Nural

 #### Nural is a small Deep learning framework I built for fast Neural Network creation and evaluation.
-This framework is built arround numpy in order to aid fast CPU compute
+This framework is built around numpy in order to aid fast CPU compute

 #